robalford/forloop_lesson/README.md

 **Exercise Description:** You have way too many followers on social media and it's just too much to keep up with.
 Generate random compliments for friends using for-each loops with this handy Python program.

-The code for lesson is in `forloop_lesson.py`.
+The code for this lesson is in `forloop_lesson.py`.
 To view the outputs for the code below, run the program from the command line with `python forloop_lesson.py`.

 To get started we'll need a list of your followers and a list of compliments to send them.